 You have the right to:

-Obtain second opinions or request external assistance in accomplishing your care plan goals.
-You may include family, friends, and advocates on your care team to assist you with understanding and addressing your identified care support needs.
+• Obtain second opinions or request external assistance in accomplishing your care plan goals.
+You may include family, friends, and advocates to be on your Care Team to assist you with understanding and addressing your identified care support needs.

 You have the right to: